piotrmurach/communist/README.md

 >testing external API calls from command line applications.
 To meet this aim
 >the Communist employees Sinatra DSL for mocking server responses.
 The Communist
 >server receives requests from CLI and provides an API to respond to those
 >requests.
-Canned answers/exectations have to provided upfront.
+Canned answers/expectations have to be provided upfront.

 ## Installation